 If your body fat percentage is too high, reducing that percentage is the first step to fine-tuning your performance.
-There are 3 main ways to lose weight – dehydration, lean body mass loss, and fat loss.
-Performing in a dehydrated state and losing lean body mass is obviously not ideal (or healthy) choices.
-If you’re losing lean body mass, it is a result of either cutting back on food intake by too many calories, losing weight too fast, not eating the macronutrients in the proper ratio, or not training properly.
+There are 3 main ways to lean up – dehydration, lean body mass loss, and fat loss.
+Performing in a dehydrated state and losing lean body mass are obviously not ideal (or healthy) choices.
+If you’re losing lean body mass, it is a result of either cutting back on food intake by too many calories, losing weight to fast, not eating the macronutrients in the proper ratio, or not training properly.
 That means your body is breaking down muscle tissue – or there has been a reduction in bone or connective tissue (all of which are not good – especially for athletes).
 Fat loss should be your desired goal.

-Eat 5 meals a day – this will minimize cannibalizing muscle tissue as well as keeping your metabolism raised throughout the day.
+- Eat 5 meals/day – this will minimize cannibalizing muscle tissue as well as keeping your metabolism raised throughout the day.

-Eat a minimum of 5 servings of fruits and vegetables a day.
+- Eat a minimum of 5 servings of fruits and vegetables/day.
 Mix in lots of fresh foods.

-Use low-fat protein supplements to help meet your daily protein requirement.
+- Use low-fat protein supplements to help meet your daily protein requirements.

 - Increase your intake of foods that are high in fiber.